whao22/awesome-efficient-ai-libs/README.md

 ## Computer Vision
+- [nerfacc_ray_resampling](https://github.com/taconite/IntrinsicAvatar/tree/main/lib/nerfacc) -This is the modified version of nerfacc-0.3.0's ray_resampling.
+- [torch_pbr](https://github.com/taconite/torch_pbr/tree/ffb50b95a91a5b8b07f054858a8a009078f8957a) -Torch PBR is a light-weight library for differentiable PBR written purely in Python/PyTorch.
 - [gaustudio](https://github.com/GAP-LAB-CUHK-SZ/gaustudio) - GauStudio is a modular framework that supports and accelerates research and development in the rapidly advancing field of 3D Gaussian Splatting (3DGS) and its diverse applications.
 - [gsplat](https://github.com/nerfstudio-project/gsplat) - This library contains the neccessary components for efficient 3D to 2D projection, sorting, and alpha compositing of gaussians and their associated backward passes for inverse rendering.
 - [Differentiable Iso-Surface Extraction](https://github.com/SarahWeiii/diso) - This repository consists of a variety of differentiable iso-surface extraction algorithms implemented in cuda.